 - 1. Make sure the encoder and decoder are accessible from the public Internet by appropriate configuration of any firewalls. - 2.
-Follow the steps in Setting Up Streaming to set up the SRT stream and start the stream connection.
+Follow the steps in Setting Up Streaming Outputs to set up the SRT stream. - 3.
+On the Outputs Detail View, select TS over SRT for the Protocol.

-New Stream New Stream Create
+New Stream Create

-Streaming Paramete Streaming Parameters
+Streaming Paramete rs

-Broadcasting

 Protocol TS over SRT TS Settings

 Connection TS over UDP TS over RTP

-Mode TS over SRT Caller
+TS over SRT

+Mode Caller

+Path Redundancy None •

-Address -
+Address

-Source Port

-Destination Port

-SRT Settings

-Latency 250

-Encryption (None)